 Today (12 May), Møller Institute Executive Education team delivered a very well received Zoom webinar to 158 finance sector leaders in China and around the world as part of its continued commitment to supporting the executive education requirements of its clients, some of the biggest banking brands in the world.

-The webinar, “China’s Politics, Public Health and Economy” was a lively 90 minute panel discussion led by Møller Institute Associate, Du Yang, (pictured above), Head of Asset Management and Managing Director of China Securities (International) Asset Management at China Securities International.
+The webinar, “China’s Politics, Public Health and Economy” was a lively 90 minute panel discussion led by Møller Institute Associate, Du Yang, (pictured above), Vice Chairman at Chinese Asset Management Association of Hong Kong.
 The discussion focus was around the geopolitical role of China; healthcare research and innovation; China’s Belt and Road Initiative and Economic Reform, and the impact of Covid 19 on international markets.

 The panel included:

 - Cherry YU, Senior Research Fellow on China, Asia-Pacific Programme at Chatham House

 - Jinny YAN, Managing Director and Chief China Economist at ICBC Standard Bank